 The theme of Diary of a Goth Girl: It is only after the grim reaper comes for a pessimistic try-hard goth (CAUSE) that she learns (CHANGE) the value of human kindness (VALUE).

-Theme might also be expressed like this, embracing the didactic part of the story:
+Theme might also be expressed like this, embracing the didactic (moralistic) aspect of the story.
+This is often done for children’s stories.

 The Artifacts: It’s better to collect knowledge and experiences than material wealth.